sdras/project-explorer/README.md

 Create a tree visualization of any project with this CLI tool.
 When ramping people up on an existing codebase, there's often a lot of state they have to understand about the project- where everything is, where everything starts, exceptional files.
 With this tool, you can generate a visualization of any project, as well modify certain directories to be open, or have notes that people can read through easily.

 A working example of this exists here: \_.
-I created this for Vue core off of notes taken at a core meeting with learnings from Evan You.
+I created this for Vue core off of notes taken at a core meeting as Evan You walked us through some of the file structure.

 Prerequisites:
 - You need to be running Node 8 or higher